Omer-Mazig/js-runtime-questions/README.md

 **Correct Answer:** b) To provide additional functionality not included in the JavaScript engine

 **Explanation:**
 Web APIs are provided by the browser to extend JavaScript's capabilities.
-They include features like DOM manipulation, AJAX (fetch), setTimeout, and geolocation.
+They include features like DOM manipulation, AJAX (`fetch`), `setTimeout`, and geolocation.
 These APIs are not part of the JavaScript engine itself but are provided by the browser environment to allow JavaScript to interact with the outside world.

 </details>